zlattah/Collaborative-Whiteboard/README.md

 ## Overview

 The **Collaborative Whiteboard** is a real-time drawing application that allows multiple users to draw on a shared canvas.
-It utilizes WebSocket for real-time communication, enabling updates to be reflected instantly for all connected users, making it ideal for collaborative brainstorming sessions, online classes, or creative projects.
+You can use it for collaboration at work, study sessions, playing scribbl, etc. Enjoy!

 ## Features